US: 'Many killed' in El Paso mall shooting | The China Post

 Most of the victims were shot at a Walmart near the Cielo Vista Mall, according to police.
 Gomez said the Walmart was “at capacity” with between 1,000 to 3,000 shoppers at the time of the shooting on Saturday afternoon.

-Mexican President Andres Manuel Lopez Obrador said three Mexicans were among those killed, and six were among the wounded.
+Mexican President Andres Manuel Lopez Obrador said six Mexican citizens were among those killed.

 ‘Texans grieve’